Harald-U/knative-handson-workshop/openshift/5-TrafficManagement.md

    oc apply -f service-v2-canary.yaml
    ```

-1. In The OpenShift Web Console, Topology, you can see that now both revisions are activated, v1 with 75 %, v2 with 25 %.
+1. In the OpenShift Web Console, Topology, you can see that now both revisions are activated, v1 with 75 %, v2 with 25 %.
    ![canary](images/canary.png)

    With "Set Traffic Distribution" you can actually change the distribution without modifying and redeploying the YAML file.